Operations, Services, and Use of Collection Policy

 b.
 Security for personal wireless devices is the responsibility of the owner of the device.

 a.
-CJPL provides copy machine, printer, and fax machine for public use.
+CJPL provides copy machine, and printer for public use.

 b.
 Copy/printing fees: 0.25 cents per page (black/white or color).
 Double sided copies count as one page.